Fancy Box

 * and control when the prompt appears again.

-If you want the shortest possible opt-in flow, you can rely on the native browser prompt only.
+If you want the shortest possible opt-in flow, you can use the native browser prompt only.

 {% columns %}